ZEMUSHKA/lsml_hse/azure/CREATE_CLUSTER.md

 Open Notebooks using `https://10.0.1.21:9999` via SOCKS proxy or public IP address.
 Ask admin for Notebook password.

+## Stop instructions
+In Ambari select "Actions" -> "Stop All", wait till it's done.
+Then use https://portal.azure.com to stop all cluster machines.

 ## Known issues
 * **(fixed with maintance mode)** Grafana fails to start automatically (because somehow it is already running),